MickaelBergem/unfollower/README.md

     source env/bin/activate
     pip install -r requirements.txt

-You will then have to get consumer key and access tokens to be able to communicate with the Twitter API.
+You will then have to **get consumer key and access tokens to be able to communicate with the Twitter API**.
 Procedure described [here](https://github.com/bear/python-twitter#api).

 ## Usage